amohanty-costar/social-video-eval/README.md

 - App listens on port `8501` by default (Streamlit's default).
 - No database or external service dependencies beyond pip packages.

-## Known limitations

-- **1 FPS sampling.** Gemini samples video for visual understanding at one frame per second.
-Room sequencing and the compliance rules tolerate that well.
-The "Hook / Opening" dimension covers the first ~3 seconds, so it is judging roughly three frames — treat that sub-score as the least reliable number in the report.
-- **Hook and Framing are LLM-only.** `rubric.md` marks those two dimensions "LLM + CV", but no CV signal is currently passed to the judge — the CV gate's per-frame data is used for the Tier-1 pass/fail and nothing else.
-Feeding the opening seconds' sharpness/brightness into the prompt would close this.
-- **The judge is trusted on the "first 3 stops" rules.** Those two are the only rules mechanically derivable from the room sequence the judge also returns, so `cross_check_stop_rules()` compares them and surfaces a warning in the report when the judge contradicts itself.
-It does not override the verdict, because room naming is too fuzzy for a string match to be authoritative.
-- **Thresholds are uncalibrated.** Every value marked `CALIBRATION-PENDING` in `config.py` is still a starting guess.
-Run `--metrics-only` against known-good and known-bad videos before trusting the gate.